 You will be introduced to all aspects of clinical dentistry, supported by the teaching of clinical medicine, patient management and health promotion, and biomedical sciences such as anatomy, physiology and microbiology.

-In the second year you will be introduced to the theory and practice of the subjects that form the clinical basis of dentistry: operative dentistry, prosthodontics and periodontics.
+You will be introduced to the theory and practice of the subjects that form the clinical basis of dentistry: operative dentistry, prosthodontics and periodontics.
 As part of the introduction to operative dentistry you will learn about the treatment of dental caries, carried out in a simulated clinical setting.

-At the same time, knowledge from the first year of the programme is built upon by further study of biomedical sciences, clinical medical sciences and patient management/health promotion.
+Knowledge from year 1 of the programme is built upon by further study of biomedical sciences, clinical medical sciences and patient management/health promotion.
 You will also begin the management and treatment of patients.

 You will expand your skills in all aspects of restorative dentistry and will also carry out your first extraction.
 You will attend outreach placements in paediatric dentistry.
 Other teaching includes a comprehensive head and neck anatomy course, the dentist’s role in providing smoking and alcohol advice, initial preparation for the provision of sedation, and self-directed work within various subject areas on computer.

 - an audit project

 - a research project (quantitative or qualitative)